fbpx

 Stay Positive

-Your kiddo is a reflection of you.
 If you are worried about the test, your kids will be able to tell.
+Children often mirror their parents’ anxiety levels.
+By staying calm and encouraging, you’re teaching healthy coping skills for test problems.
 Be encouraging and open with them about what the tests are and why it’s important to prepare.
-This will help keep their nerves at bay and set them up for success.
-On behalf of Shape Your Future, have a great week and wish your kids good luck!
+This will help keep their nerves at bay and set them up for success!